bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

     Each type has a specific use case so make sure you read the descriptions fist.

+    If you can't see auto-renewable subscription you either haven't accepted updated `Apple Developer Program License Agreement` or you haven't completed filling Agreements, Tax, and Banking info on iTunes Connect.

 5. **Assuming you've selected Auto-Renewable Subscription**, provide the **Reference Name** and **Product ID**.

     a) The reference name is used on iTunes Connect and in Sales and Trends reports only.
 It won't be displayed in the App Store, so it can be anything you like.

     b) Product ID must be unique, so it's recommended to use your app reversed domain with a subscription name, for example: `com.reversed.domain.onemonth`.

-6. Select **Create New Subscription Group** or chose already existing group, if any.
+6. Select **Create New Subscription Group** or choose already existing group, if any.

     All auto-renewable subscription must be part of a group.
 Users can only subscribe to one subscription in a group a time, but they can change to another subscription in the same group.
 This allows users to upgrade or downgrade subscription without paying twice for the same service.